orm-backend/laravel-doctrine-admin/readme.md

-# Admin Panel for Laravel Framework with Doctrine ORM
+# Admin Panel from IT Aces team for Laravel Framework with Doctrine ORM

 ## Requirements

-* laravel-ui
 * it-aces/laravel-doctrine
 * it-aces/laravel-doctrine-acl

+If you are building an application from scratch you may need to install the **it-aces/laravel-doctrine-web package**.
+It contains basic controllers and resources for registration and authorization.
+In other case your application must have implemented login page.

 ## Installation